 Pill imprint barr 446 has been identified as Tamoxifen citrate 10 mg.

-Tamoxifen is used in the treatment of breast cancer, metastatic; breast cancer, adjuvant; breast cancer; breast cancer, palliative; precocious puberty (and more), and belongs to the drug classes hormones/antineoplastics, selective estrogen receptor modulators.
+Tamoxifen is used in the treatment of breast cancer, metastatic; breast cancer, adjuvant; breast cancer; breast cancer, prevention; breast cancer, male (and more), and belongs to the drug classes hormones/antineoplastics, selective estrogen receptor modulators.
 There is positive evidence of human fetal risk during pregnancy.
 Tamoxifen 10 mg is not subject to the Controlled Substances Act.

 See also related documents.

 Selective estrogen receptor modulators

 - Barr Laboratories, Inc.